saisatwik99/IEEE_IIITS_Website/README.md

 # IEEE-IIITSricity.github.io
-Official Website of IEEE IIIT Sricity
+A repository for the Official Website of IEEE IIIT Sricity Many more to go..
+To be updates soon...
+Stay tuned....